NCIEVS/evsrestapi-client-SDK/curl-examples/README.md

 ### Get descendants

 Return concept descendants information for a given terminology and code.
-The call can be constrained by a maxLevel to prevent going deeper than a certain amount.
-The level 0 entries in the result are the direct children.
+The call can page the results with standard fromRecord and pageSize parameters.
+The default page size is 50000 which works well for all NCI Thesaurus concepts.

 ```
-curl "$API_URL/concept/ncit/C3224/descendants?maxLevel=4" | jq '.'
+curl "$API_URL/concept/ncit/C3224/descendants" | jq '.'
 ```

 See sample payload data from this call in [`samples/get-concept-descendants.txt`](samples/get-concept-descendants.txt)